Planting Seedlings from the Comfort of your Own Home

 After about a couple of weeks the seedling will be ready to be placed out in the garden.

-Basically that was the entire process of planting seedlings indoors.
+__________________________________________Basically that was the entire process of planting seedlings indoors.
 Like I said earlier I think planting seedlings is too time-consuming.
 My schedule and my mindset don’t permit me to plant seeds.

 I simply buy the starts from the nursery.